jaiimeriios/README-Template/README.md

 Say what the step will be:

 ```
-Give the example,
+another example,
 ```

-And repeat
+repeat

 ```
-until finished...
+almost finished...
 ```

 End with an example of getting some data out of the system or using it for a little demo...

 ## Running the tests

-Explain how to run the automated tests for this system.
+Explain how to run tests.

 ### Break down into end to end tests

-Explain what these tests test and why.
+Explain more.

 ```
-Give an example
+another example
 ```

 ### And coding style tests

-Explain what these tests test and why.
+Explain more about the project.

 ```
-Give an example
+example here
 ```

 ## Deployment

-Add additional notes about how to deploy this on a live system
+How to deploy this.

 ## Built With